 The Opposites Attract observational study

-We also reported zero cases of HIV transmission in MSM couples during 232 pairs of years of follow-up when anal sex without a condom was reported, the HIV positive partner was virally suppressed and the HIV negative partner did not use pre-exposure prophylaxis (PrEP) with a reasonably high 95% upper limit of 1 · 59 per 100 couple-years of monitoring for transmission rate.
+It also reported zero cases of HIV transmission in MSM couples during 232 pairs of years of follow-up when anal sex without a condom was reported, the HIV positive partner was virally suppressed and the HIV negative partner did not use pre-exposure prophylaxis (PrEP), with a reasonably high 95% upper CI limit of 1 · 59 per 100 follow-up pairs for transmission rate.

 The main objective of the second phase of the PARTNER (PARTNER2) study was to produce a similar level of evidence for risk of transmission through anal sex without a condom among men with suppressor ART (defined as viral load of HIV-1 RNA <200 copies per mL ) for that spawned for heterosexual couples in PARTNER 1.

 The PARTNER study was a multicenter, observational study of serodifferent couples who, before enrollment, did not always use condoms, and the HIV positive partner was on HAART.
 The 1 phase of the study recruited and accompanied heterosexuals and seropositive heterosexual couples from 15 from September from 2010 to 31 from 2014 in May.

 From 1 from June of 2014 to 31 of July of 2017, the second phase of the study recruited gay men only different couples.
 The methods for the PARTNER study and the results of the first phase were previously published.